 The Disciples must experience the Glory

-The Transfiguration event is very important for the life of Jesus and his disciples.
+The Transfiguration event is significant for the life of Jesus and his disciples.
 That is why Jesus takes three witnesses with him up the mountain.

 This is why the apostle Peter writes in his second letter, “For we did not follow cleverly devised myths when we made known to you the power and coming of our Lord Jesus Christ, but we were eyewitnesses of his majesty.”
 (2 Peter 1:16-18).